Puranas: Sectarian, pluralistic or monotheistic theme

 Scholars have debated whether the Puranas should be categorized as sectarian, or non-partisan, or monotheistic religious texts.
 Different Puranas describe a number of stories where Brahma, Vishnu, and Shiva compete for supremacy.
-In some Puranas, such as Srimad Devi Bhagavatam, the Goddess Devi joins the competition and ascends for the position of being Supreme.
+In some Puranas, such as Devi Bhagavata Purana, the Goddess Devi joins the competition and ascends for the position of being Supreme.
 Further, most Puranas emphasize legends around one who is either Shiva, or Vishnu, or Devi.
 The texts thus appear to be sectarian.
 However, states Edwin Bryant, while these legends sometimes appear to be partisan, they are merely acknowledging the obvious question of whether one or the other is more important, more powerful.
 In the final analysis, all Puranas weave their legends to celebrate pluralism, and accept the other two and all gods in Hindu pantheon as personalized form but equivalent essence of the Ultimate Reality called Brahman.
 The Puranas are not spiritually partisan, states Bryant, but "accept and indeed extol the transcendent and absolute nature of the other, and of the Goddess Devi too".

 Ludo Rocher, in his review of Puranas as sectarian texts, states, "even though the Puranas contain sectarian materials, their sectarianism should not be interpreted as exclusivism in favor of one god to the detriment of all others".